Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Simulation Study

-\paragraph{Effect of Weight} We compare four weights (constant, soft arctangent, hard arctangent, and linear) used in the vectorization procedure.
-The latter two (linear and hard arctangent) tend to assign higher weights to persistent features (i.e., points that are far from the 45-degree line in the persistence diagrams).
-On the other hand, the first two (constant and soft arctangent) give similar weights to features regardless of their persistence.
+We compare three weights, the constant, arctangent, and linear weights, used in the vectorization procedure.
+The constant weight gives the same weight to features regardless of their persistence.
+On the other hand, the linear weight tends to assign higher weights to longer-persistent features (i.e., points that are far from the 45-degree line in the persistence diagrams).
+The arctangent weight is somewhere between the constant and linear weights.

-Figure~\ref{fig:res} compares the powers of two-stage vectorized hypothesis tests with filtering threshold $C=50$\% under these four weights to the permutation test of \cite{Robinson2017}.
-For the permutation test, pairwise distances between persistence diagrams are measured by the Wasserstein distance.
-We see that the two-stage hypothesis tests with the constant and soft arctangent weights achieve higher power than the permutation tests of \cite{Robinson2017} whereas the linear weight shows lower power.
-Also, the increase in power over the permutation test is better for higher levels of noise.
-Similar patterns are seen for either choice of filter statistic.
+The weights can play an important role in determining detection power.
+Figure~\ref{fig:weight} compares power of two-stage hypothesis tests with filtering thresholds $C=60$\% and 80\% under the three weights.
+For this example, the constant and arctangent weights yield higher power than the linear weight.
+In our simulated datasets, short-lived one-dimensional topological features (i.e., features close to the 45-degree line in the persistence diagrams) play an important role in differentiating the two groups.
+Because the linear weight assigns larger weights to persisting features, it does not capture such differences compared to the constant and arctangent weights.

 The results imply that the proposed two-stage test provides flexible options to compare the differences between collections of persistence diagrams.
-The pairwise distances tend to assign small distances for differences of topological features that are close to the 45-degree line, similar to the linear or hard arctangent weights.
-Therefore, computing the pairwise distances in permutation tests is comparable to measuring differences between persistence images with the linear or hard arctangent weights.
-In our simulated datasets, points close to the 45-degree line in the persistence diagrams play an important role in differentiating the two groups.
-As a result, the permutation tests and two-stage tests using hard arctangent and linear weights do not perform well capturing such differences compared to the tests using the constant and soft arctangent weights.
+The permutation tests of \cite{Robinson2017} and \cite{Bubenik2015} can be viewed as providing limited flexibility because they cannot assign different weights to the topological features.